Clams Casino

 Frequently Asked Questions

-Some of Clams Casino's most popular songs include I Smoked Away My Brain (I'm God x Demons Mashup) (feat.
+Clams Casino's most streamed songs include I Smoked Away My Brain (I'm God x Demons Mashup) (feat.
 Imogen Heap & Clams Casino), I'm God, All I Need.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.